Elizabeth "Becky" Miller

 Bar Admissions & Activities

-Admitted to the State Bar of Texas, U.S. District Court for the Western, Northern, Eastern and Southern Districts of Texas, 5th Circuit Court of Appeals and the United States Supreme Court.
+Admitted to the State Bar of Texas, U.S. District Court for the Western, Northern, Eastern and Southern Districts of Texas.

 Member, State Bar Oil, Gas and Mineral Law Section